CHIT 2019 PLAYING RULES

-1. The CHIT 2017 tournament is a United States Bowling Congress (USBC) certified tournament, and is a mixed handicap competition open to men and women.
-CHIT 2017 is an invitation only event, and the CHIT Executive Committee reserves the right to refuse any application.
+1. The 2019 Capital Halloween Invitational Tournament (CHIT) is certified by the United States Bowling Congress (USBC) and is a mixed handicap competition open to men and women.
+CHIT 2019 is an invitation-only event, and the CHIT Executive Committee reserves the right to refuse any application.

 3. Full team entries must include at least two bowlers who are members of the Capital Area Rainbowlers Association (CARA) or the International Gay Bowling Organization (IGBO).

 4. Professional bowlers (i.e., card-carrying members of any professional bowling team or organization who currently are or were a member within the past 48 months) will only be allowed to bowl in CHIT if they are already a rostered (not a substitute) league member of CARA with a minimum of 9 games in the 2018-2019 season or are already an IGBO member in any of its classes at the start of the CHIT tournament.
 Only one (1) professional bowler will be allowed per team.